The Guide to Smart Buildings

 - Enabling the implementation of social distancing throughout the building by using sensors that monitor the number of people within specific areas and setting occupancy limits that can be displayed on screens to indicate whether it’s safe to enter the space.

-- Helping to enhance hygiene by providing insight into the utilization of facilities and scheduling usage-based cleaning around occupancy frequency.
+- Helping to enhance hygiene by providing insight into the utilisation of facilities and scheduling usage-based cleaning around occupancy frequency.

 Thanks to the accuracy of the data provided, you can streamline operations to extract maximum value from your maintenance and asset management budget.
 By getting optimal utility out of your property while still ensuring the safety of employees and occupants, you are creating functional and productive spaces that provide added reassurance to your team and business stakeholders.